Key takeaways

 A practical adoption path typically includes:

-- Expand automation to endorsements and complex documents once logic is proven
+- Expand automation to endorsements and complex documents once conditional logic is proven on simpler workflows

 FAQs